Proteus mirabilis: Swarming motility

 Swarming is a specialized form of motility that groups of multicellular, flagellated bacteria can undergo to expand their populations to new locations.
 The swarming capability of Proteus mirabilis is important because it is implicated in the pathogenesis of the bacteria and the swarming capability is associated with the bacteria's ability to express virulence factors Proteus mirabilis has a very characteristic bulls-eye appearance on an agar plate due to the regular periodic cycling between the vegetative and swarming state of the cells.

-In liquid culture, Proteus mirabilis exists as a vegetative cell that is approximately 2µm long and has four to ten peritrichous flagella.
+In liquid culture, Proteus mirabilis exists as a vegetative cell that is approximately 2 μm long and has four to ten peritrichous flagella.
 In the vegetative cell the flagella are used to propel the bacterium forward.
 Swarming cells are only formed when the bacteria are grown on solid surfaces so the ability to detect these solid surfaces is a required feature.
 It has been proposed that Proteus mirabilis senses a solid surface by the inhibition of its flagellum rotation, and it is this lack of freely rotating flagella that let the bacteria know it is on a solid surface.
 When Proteus mirabilis encounters a solid surface, and other necessary conditions have been met, the cell will undergo the differentiation process into a swarmer cell.
 This differentiation process includes the elongation of the cell 20 to 50 times longer than the vegetative cell, multinucleation, and more than a 50-fold greater surface density of flagella.

 The swarming process continues as periodic cycles of cell differentiation, population migration, and consolidation as the bacteria undergo these changes in response to environmental stimulants.
 The repetition of this cycle is what gives Proteus mirabilis its distinctive bulls-eye pattern when growing on solid media.
 This pattern can be used to distinguish Proteus mirabilis from other species of swarming bacteria.
 Each ring is formed when the bacteria is in the consolidation stage and the bacteria is increasing in population.